 It was necessary for us to obtain estimates of the Dixit-Stiglitz product variety elasticities of substitution for the imperfectly competitive sectors in our model.
 Christian Broda, Joshua Greenfield and David Weinstein (2006) estimated Dixit-Stiglitz product variety elasticities of substitution at the 3 digit level in 73 countries.
 Among the 73 countries, there were no CIS countries, but Lithuania is in their sample.
 As a former Soviet Union economy with a population about the size of Armenia, we choose Lithuania as our proxy.
-We explain in Jensen and Tarr (2011, appendix C), how we mapped the 3 digit elasticities for 130 goods sectors estimated by partial equilibrium substitute for domestic labor but a general equilibrium complement.
+We explain in Jensen and Tarr (2011, appendix C), how we mapped the 3 digit elasticities for 130 goods sectors estimated by Broda et al. into the sectors of our model.
+The mapping and resulting elasticities by relevant sector in our model are shown in Jensen and Tarr (2011, table C1).
+For the manufacturing sector, we get a trade weighted elasticity of 8.